googleapis/gapic-generator-kotlin/README.md

 Kgen can be used with [docker](https://www.docker.com/), [gradle](https://gradle.org/), or as a [protoc plugin](https://developers.google.com/protocol-buffers/).

-To get started with docker, run the following to generate a client library for the [example service](generator/example-server).
+To get started with docker, run the following to generate a client for the [example service](generator/example-server).

 ```bash
 $ mkdir my-output